docknetwork/planning/rfc/0005-claim-deduction.md

   - Without a way to uniquely specify blank nodes, a verifier would sometimes need to determine a shuffling of blank nodes that allows the derivation to be valid.
 That "find a shuffling" problem is computationaly difficult (https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem).
 - For storage and computaional efficiency, multiple theorems may be proved by a single "batch" derivation.
 - Language
-  - Should be usable from other languages if possible.
+  - The derivation validator and theorem prover should be usable from other languages if possible.
 Rust is a likely candidate.

 ## Other Considerations